Chart Color Schemes

 Infrastructure

-Doonside - Woodcroft has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Doonside - Woodcroft has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-A total of 29 projects have been identified by AreaSearch as potentially impacting the area.
-Key among these are the Blacktown and Mount Druitt Hospitals Stage 2 Expansion, Blacktown City Council WestInvest Program, Woodcroft Neighbourhood Centre Renewal, and Richmond Road Upgrade from M7 to Townson Road.
-The following list details those projects likely to be most relevant.
+A total of 29 projects have been identified by AreaSearch as likely to impact the area.
+These include major developments such as Blacktown and Mount Druitt Hospitals Stage 2 Expansion, Blacktown City Council WestInvest Program, Woodcroft Neighbourhood Centre Renewal, and Richmond Road Upgrade from M7 to Townson Road.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.